wangziqi2013/wangziqi2013.github.io/_posts/2018-06-18-v-way-cache.markdown

 is not usually as high as in L1.
 The access pattern in L2 and LLC therefore needs an algorithm with different characteristics.
 Second, frequency-based replacement is easy to implement with little extra hardware.
 We describe the design of frequency-based replacement below.

+The reuse frequency is defined as the number of accesses that hit the cache line after the line is loaded.
+The cache controller uses a reuse counter table (RCT) to store the reuse counter for all data blocks.
+Recall that L2 cache typically has less locality compared with L1, so the reuse counter does not need to be wide.
+Experiments show that the majority of reuses before a data block is evicted are between zero and three, and hence two bit saturating counter is sufficient for describing the reuse pattern.
+A PTR register is added which points to entries in the RCT.
+Its initial value is unimportant.
+On a cache hit, the corresponding entry in the RCT is incremented by one, and saturates if it reaches the maximum.
+When a eviction decision is to be made, the cache controller begins testing the value pointed to by the PTR register.
+If the counter is zero, then the corresponding block is evicted immediately.
+Otherwise, the value is decremented by one, and PTR moves to the next location, wrapping back at the border.
+In the worst case, this process needs to be repeated thousands of times until an entry is found.
+In practice, as the paper reports, most of the searches can be finished in less than 5